-The Financial Aid Department will assist degree seeking Georgia Southern University students in receiving financial aid while participating in study as a transient student.
-Transient study refers to a degree-seeking Georgia Southern University student attending another United States college or university (referred to as host institution).
+The Financial Aid Department will assist degree-seeking Georgia Southern University students in receiving financial aid while participating in study as a transient student.
+A transient study refers to a degree-seeking Georgia Southern University student attending another United States college or university (referred to as host institution).

 To be reviewed for federal financial aid as a transient student you must complete all of the following requirements found in the “Requirements and Procedures” section of this page: